nishantabraham/circular-economy-graph/README.md

 Currently, the project uses a Python, Flask and Neo4j stack, so that only open-source software is being used.
 Python will set up a local Flask website that the user can interact with to make changes to the graph database that is hosted in Neo4j Aura, a graph platform cloud service offered by Neo4j.

+The Flask webpage is just a skeleton structure with limited features, built to understand how the concept works.

 # Usage

 Unzip the CE-graph file to a folder.
 Then: